dwiiipoetra/loan-apps/README.md

 ## About

 Here is a loan application that can display a list of loan data from a [JSON file](https://raw.githubusercontent.com/andreascandle/p2p_json_test/main/api/json/loans.json) containing data such as loan amount, interest rate, and term.
 For the loan detail page, it displays selected user details such as borrower details and payment schedule.
-The application can filter, sort, and number pages and there is also a loan data chart.
+The application can filter, sort and there is also a loan data chart.
 The application has also implemented a responsive design to ensure the application can be accessed via desktop and mobile devices.

 ## Setup